Permanent secretary: Japan

+Kenya

+In Kenya, the equivalent office is called "principal secretary", which is a position established by the Constitution of Kenya as an office in the country's civil service.
+Principal secretaries serve as the administrative head of a state department within a ministry and are responsible for the department's daily affairs.
+A principal secretary is nominated by the president of Kenya from a group of persons recommended by the country's Public Service Commission and upon approval by the country's National Assembly, is appointed to office by the president.

+The Constitution of Kenya grants the president the power to re-assign a principal secretary.

 Malaysia

 In Malaysia, a permanent secretary refers to the administrative head of a ministry in the states of Sabah and Sarawak.
 The administrative head of a federal ministry is called "secretary general".

 Mauritius

-On the island state of Mauritius, which is a former British colony, there are a number of Permanent Secretaries who report to the Secretary to Cabinet and Head of the Civil Service.
-In the Prime Minister's Office there are 2 Permanent Secretaries, assisted by 3 Deputy Permanent Secretaries as well as 4 Assistant Permanent Secretaries.
+On the island state of Mauritius, which is a former British colony, there are a number of permanent secretaries who report to the Secretary to Cabinet and Head of the Civil Service.
+In the prime minister's office there are 2 permanent secretaries, assisted by 3 deputy permanent secretaries as well as 4 assistant permanent secretaries.
 There are at least 147 Assistant Permanent Secretaries, 86 Deputy Permanent Secretaries and 37 Permanent Secretaries in the various Ministries of the Government of Mauritius.

 New Zealand

-In New Zealand, the civil service head of a ministry is ordinarily entitled "chief executive", although there are still some positions which carry the title of secretary (Secretary of Education, Secretary of Justice, Secretary of Transport).
+In New Zealand, the civil service head of a ministry is ordinarily entitled "chief executive", although there are still some positions which carry the title of secretary (secretary of education, secretary of justice, secretary of transport).
 In some cases (such as the New Zealand Security Intelligence Service, Ministry for Primary Industries, Department of Conservation, Ministry of Health) the title is "director-general".
 Organisations with enforcement powers, such as the Inland Revenue Department and the New Zealand Police, are headed by commissioners.
-The New Zealand Customs Service is headed by the Comptroller of Customs.
+The New Zealand Customs Service is headed by the comptroller of customs.
 Civil service heads are officially employed by the State Services Commission, further separating them from the politicians who hold ministerial positions.